Theodosius of Bithynia: Life

 Little is known about Theodosius' life.
 The Suda (10th-century Byzantine encyclopedia) mentioned him writing a commentary on Archimedes' Method (late 3rd century BC), and Strabo's Geographica mentioned mathematicians Hipparchus (c.
 190 – c.
 120 BC) and "Theodosius and his sons" as among the residents of Bithynia distinguished for their learning.
 Vitruvius (1st century BC) mentioned a sundial invented by Theodosius.
-Thus Theodosius lived sometime after Archimedes and before Vitruvius, likely contemporaneously with or after Hipparchus, probably sometime between 200 and 50 BC.
+Thus, Theodosius lived sometime after Archimedes and before Vitruvius, likely contemporaneously with or after Hipparchus, probably sometime between 200 and 50 BC.

-Historically he was called Theodosius of Tripolis due to a confusing paragraph in the Suda which probably fused the entries about separate people named Theodosius, and was interpreted to mean that he came either from the Tripolis in Phoenicia or the one in Africa.
-Some sources claim he moved from Bithynia to Tripolis, or came from a hypothetical city called Tripolis in Bithynia.
+Historically, he was called Theodosius of Tripolis due to a confusing paragraph in the Suda which probably fused the entries about separate people named Theodosius, and was interpreted to mean that he came either from the Tripolis in Phoenicia or the one in Africa.
+Some sources claim he moved from Bithynia to Tripolis, or that he came from a hypothetical city called Tripolis in Bithynia.

 Works

 Theodosius' chief work, the Spherics (τὰ σφαιρικά tá sphairiká), about spherical geometry, establishes a formal foundation for the mathematics of Greek spherical astronomy similar to the foundation Euclid's Elements provides for geometry in general.
 Euclid's Phenomena and Autolycus's On the Moving Sphere, both dating from two centuries prior, make use of geometric relationships proven in Spherics, so it has been speculated that they may have expected readers to be familiar with a treatise on elementary spherical geometry, perhaps by Eudoxus of Cnidus (4th century BC), on which the Spherics may have been based.
-However, no mention of this hypothetical earlier work or its author remains today, and it is also plausible that Theodosius was the first to formalize material which had been previously justified by informal physical demonstrations on a globe or armillary sphere.
+However, no mention of this hypothetical earlier work or its author remains today, and it is also plausible that Theodosius was the first to formalize material that had been previously justified by informal physical demonstrations on a globe or armillary sphere.

 In addition to the Spherics, two other works by Theodosius have survived: On Habitations, describing the appearances of the heavens at different climes and different times of the year, and On Days and Nights, a study of the apparent motion of the Sun.

 Theodosius was cited by Vitruvius as having invented a sundial suitable for any place on Earth, but nothing else is known about it.